CSCI-KNOX/CSCI-3753-PA1/README.md

 Using your `hellomodule.c` as template, create a new device driver that will be modified to support the following functions:  open, read, write, seek, close.
 You will need to create a buffer to store the data for this device.
 It will exist as long as the module is installed.
 Once it is uninstalled, all data will be lost.

-###                   NEED TO EXPLAIN INTERNAL JUMP TABLE AND FILE STRUCT
+###     -------NEED TO EXPLAIN INTERNAL JUMP TABLE AND FILE STRUCT-------

 ### 3.7 Write test application for testing new device driver
 Using the basic interactive testing code we have provided, test your code for `open/close`.